anthobarbarich/pc2020/content/camping.md

 +++
-description = "Blablalblablla"
-title = "Campingtest"
-type = "camping"
-uniqueid = ""
+description = "For campers, Paradise City is more than just a music festival, it is also a camping experience.
+Along with a rising sunshine and star-lit night skies, the intimate setting welcomes a fantastic crowd of music lovers." title = "Camping" type = "camping" uniqueid = ""
 [[steps]]